Indigenous treaties in Australia: South Australia

-In 2016 the South Australian Government of Jay Weatherill announced its intention to negotiate treaties with Indigenous groups across the state, announcing that $4.4 million was set aside over five years for the purpose, to establish up to 40 treaties across the state.
-In December 2016, talks began between the government and three Aboriginal nations: the Ngarrindjeri, Narungga and Adnyamathanha peoples.
+In 2016 the South Australian government of Jay Weatherill announced it intended to negotiate up to 40 treaties with Indigenous groups across the state, and that $4.4 million would be set aside over five years for the purpose.
+In December 2016, talks began between the government and three Aboriginal nations: the Ngarrindjeri, Narungga, and Adnyamathanha peoples.
 Following the July 2017 report of the South Australian Treaty Commissioner, negotiations began.
 In February 2018, the Buthera Agreement was signed with the Narungga nation, of the Yorke Peninsula.

-Following the Weatherill government's defeat in the 2018 state election, incoming premier Steven Marshall paused the treaty negotiation process that had been begun by his predecessor, Jay Weatherill, stating he wanted to focus on "practical outcomes".
+Following the Weatherill government's defeat in the 2018 state election, incoming premier Steven Marshall paused the treaty negotiation process begun by Weatherill, stating he wanted to focus on "practical outcomes".